jometzg/cognitive-speech/logic-apps/README.md

 ## Troubleshooting
 The demonstration has quite a few moving parts.
 The first port of call for any debugging is the run history of each logic app.
+The following are some scenarios that I have found before:

 ### No email triggers arriving
 Check the email account you have used, looking in the inbox to see if the email provider wants more verification.
 This can happen the first time Emails are using in Logic Apps.
 Also, check that the email trigger has been correctly authorised.
 This will be necessary the first time the logic app is created.
 Then make sure that you are sendin the requests to this email address.